mihaelaaa-23/DSL_laboratory_works/6_ParserASTBuild /REPORT_6.md

 This creates a text representation of the tree using indentation to show the hierarchy.

+Then I made more graphical representation using characters like ├── and └── to show the tree structure.
+Both visualizations have been immensely helpful in debugging and understanding the parsed expressions.
 ## Results and Screenshots

 I wrote a bunch of test cases to make sure everything was working correctly.
 Here are some examples of expressions I tested: